Setting an intention with a New Moon ritual is a powerful way to manifest anything you desire!

 - What visions and possibilities light you up inside?

 You can journal with these questions, or just ponder them in the days approaching the New Moon.
+Do this before you set intentions, so you have a little time to let new ideas emerge, and old ones die.
+There are no wrong answers.

 Step 1.
 Think about + journal your intentions for the lunar cycle